dzzhang96/dzzhang96.github.io/Research/Robotics.md

 *Third Year Project, First Prize in Chinese Service Robot Competition (Innovative design of rehabilitation robot) 2018, Supervisor: Dr. Bin He*

-- Designed a prototype of four DOF robotic arm, which can predict patient’s arm movement and help do rehabilitation exercises.
+- Designed a prototype of a four DOF robotic arm, which can predict patient’s arm movement and help do rehabilitation exercises.

 - Developed an integrated system of a robotic arm, a multiple sensor, a windows forms application programmed in c#, a servos’ control system in Arduino where messages are detected and exchanged through the serial communication ports.